Instance configuration

 }

 • dictionaries ([]): The configuration of external dicts.
 The value must be a list of dict configurations.
-Each dict is configured by map with the following fields that retain the meaning of the original ClickHouse configuration:
+Each dict is configured by the map with the following fields that retain the meaning of the original ClickHouse configuration:

 External dicts